 Start a ProjectFill out the School Form

 The Connect the Dots for Schools Program challenges schools in Central Virginia to develop or expand on a green school project or program to increase environmental stewardship, strengthen community outreach, encourage creativity and complement curriculum development.
-Fourteen schools participated in the 2012 challenge, ten of which were new and four were returning participants.

 To initiate this challenge, JRGBC provides interested schools with a group of volunteer mentors to help bridge the connection with local and national environmental resources.
 Mentors will work with select teachers and students to plan and implement low-cost sustainable projects for a duration of 5-6 months.
 Previous projects have included planting a rain garden or improving a school’s existing recycling program.